jimacoff/roomiez/README.md

 ## Getting Started

+To chekout or project visit ezroomie.herokuapp.com

-The current version of Roomiez is under development.
-We are currently working to improve the app and to realease it online.
+The current version of Roomiez is under development, we are currently working to improve the app.

 ## Founders